Why Autumn is the Perfect Time to Visit the Arctic

 Admittedly, autumn begins and ends sooner in the North than in the rest of the country and it’s much colder, but it doesn’t lack in beauty.
 And what’s the best way to experience all this Indian Summer gorgeousness you ask?

-Seeing the Northern Lights without freezing to death
+Seeing the Northern Lights Without Freezing to Death

-While daytime in the Arctic lets you admire gorgeous autumn colours, there’s a different and very special light you can admire during the night: the Northern Lights!
-Generally you can watch them between October and March but as the winter months are usually very wet and cloudy, early autumn offers you the highest chances of making your dream to see the lights come true!
+Generally you can see them between October and March but as the winter months are usually very wet and cloudy, early autumn offers you the highest chances of making your dream to see the lights come true!

 October temperatures are also much milder than January temperatures and believe me, standing outside for hours to spot the lights is way more fun in 5 degree weather than it is in -10 degrees!